retched/EasyPopulate-4.0/README.txt

 I recommend that you first enter a couple Categories and Products through the normal Zencart Admin.
 This will help you understand the exported file formats and how to import.

+Summary of important things:
+1) CSV Files
+2) primary key to match to records
+3) Categories and multi-language support
+4) File size (splitting)
+5) Filenaming as a filter.
+6) Attributes (the type for products)

 Things of Importance:

 1) EP4 works only with CSV data files, and for best cross platform compatibility please use OpenOffice to Export your CSV file.